 I believe it can be done.

-I am an EMDRIA-certified EMDR therapist.
-I specialize in trauma, and I conceptualize symptoms through a trauma-informed lens.
+I am an EMDRIA-certified EMDR therapist specializing in trauma, and I conceptualize symptoms through a trauma-informed lens.
+We can engage the innate adaptability of your brain and nervous system for natural healing.

 I am an experienced guide with a powerful lantern.
 I know a way out of the dark tunnel because I’ve been there many times.
 I know that the scary shadows on the walls can’t hurt you if we flash my lantern and pass by them, leaving the past where it belongs.